llmForCapec/CAPECDatasetsLLM/README.md

 A powerful language model by Anthropic, capable of understanding and generating sophisticated language patterns.

+## JSON File Structure

+Each JSON file in this repository follows a consistent structure.
+Each entry contains the following fields:

+- **`capec_id`**: A unique identifier for the CAPEC pattern.
+- **`capec_name`**: The name of the CAPEC pattern.
+- **`code_snippet`**: A code example that illustrates the vulnerability described by the CAPEC pattern.
+- **`description`**: A detailed explanation of the vulnerability demonstrated in the code snippet, including references to relevant CWEs.

+This structure ensures a standardized format across all datasets, making it easy for researchers and practitioners to analyze and compare the outputs of different models.

 ## Purpose

 This repository aims to support research in: